-The LTC3838 has the ability to either soft-start by itself with a capacitor or track the output of another channel or an external supply.
+The LTC3839 has the ability to either soft-start by itself with a capacitor or track an external supply.
 Note that the soft-start and tracking features are achieved not by limiting the maximum output current of the controller, but by controlling the output ramp voltage according to the ramp rate on the TRACK/SS pin.

-When a channel is configured to soft-start by itself, a capacitor should be connected to its TRACK/SS pin.
-TRACK/SS is pulled low until the RUN pin voltage exceeds 1.2V and UVLO is released, at which point an internal current of 1μA charges the soft-start capacitor, C{SS} , connected to the TRACK/SS pin.
+When the LTC3839 is configured to soft-start by itself, a capacitor should be connected to its TRACK/SS pin.
+TRACK/SS is pulled low until the RUN pin voltage exceeds 1.2V and UVLO is released, at which point an internal current of 1μA charges the soft-start capacitor, $C{SS}$ , connected to the TRACK/SS pin.
 Current-limit foldback is disabled during this phase to ensure smooth soft-start or tracking.
 The soft-start or tracking range is defined to be the voltage range from 0V to 0.6V on the TRACK/SS pin.
 The total soft-start time can be calculated as:

-$$t{SS}(SEC) = 0.6(V) \bullet \frac{C{SS}(\mu F)}{1(\mu A)}$$ voltage.
-Ratiometric tracking could be achieved by using a different ratio than the differential feedback.
+$$t{SS}(SEC) = 0.6(V) \bullet \frac{C{SS}(\mu F)}{1(\mu A)}$$